-Being a global sensation, of course, does come with drawbacks — lack of privacy, endless speculation about your personal life — and Pattison admits, “It’s difficult to remain sane.
+Being a global sensation, of course, does come with drawbacks, such as lack of privacy, endless speculation about your personal life.
+Pattison admits, “It’s difficult to remain sane.
 It’s really difficult.”

 “In the beginning I didn’t even notice my life had changed so massively, because I was always working.
 I suppose eventually I got used to it,” he says.

 Pattinson, whose Sunday Style feature is tied to his partnership with Christian Dior, adds that he’s “in a vaguely transitional phase in my life.”